 La Paz, Bolivia at 12-14K feet above sea level

-Below was my itinerary when I visited Bolivia.
-As you can see, I spent a total of 4 days adjusting to the extreme altitude before embarking on the 3-day cross-country Salar De Uyuni tour to Chile.
+Below is my itinerary when I visited Bolivia.
+As you can see, I spent four days adjusting to the extreme altitude before embarking on the three-day cross-country Salar De Uyuni tour to Chile.

-Color me overly cautious but I have had a few bouts with altitude sickness in Nepal and Peru so I was not willing to take any chances.
-It is always best to be safe than sorry.
+Color me overly cautious, but I have had a few bouts with altitude sickness in Nepal and Peru, so I was unwilling to take any chances.

 1Arrival in La Paz, Bolivia from SFO.
 Acclimation.